 - A. The board of behavioral health examiners is established consisting of the following members appointed by the governor: - 1.
 The following professional members: - (a) Two members who are licensed in social work pursuant to this chapter, at least one of whom is a licensed clinical social worker. - (b) Two members who are licensed in counseling pursuant to this chapter, at least one of whom is a licensed professional counselor. - (c) Two members who are licensed in marriage and family therapy pursuant to this chapter, at least one of whom is a licensed marriage and family therapist. - (d) Two members who are licensed in substance abuse counseling pursuant to this chapter, at least one of whom is a licensed independent substance abuse counselor. - 2.
-Four public members. - B. Each professional board member shall: - 1.
-Be a resident of this state for not less than one year before appointment. - 2.
-Be an active licensee in good standing. - 3.
-Have at least five years of experience in an area of behavioral health licensed pursuant to this chapter. - C. Each public member shall: - 1.
+Four public members. - B. Before appointment by the governor, a prospective member of the board shall submit a full set of fingerprints to the governor for the purpose of obtaining a state and federal criminal records check pursuant to section 41-1750 and Public Law 92-544.
+The department of public safety may exchange this fingerprint data with the federal bureau of investigation. - C. Each professional board member shall: - 1.
 Be a resident of this state for not less than one year before appointment.

-- 2. Be at least twenty-one years of age. - 3.
+- 2. Be an active licensee in good standing. - 3.
+Have at least five years of experience in an area of behavioral health licensed pursuant to this chapter. - D. Each public member shall: - 1.
+Be a resident of this state for not less than one year before appointment. - 2.
+Be at least twenty-one years of age. - 3.
 Not be licensed or eligible for licensure pursuant to this chapter unless the public member has been retired from active practice for at least five years. - 4.
 Not currently have a substantial financial interest in an entity that directly provides behavioral health services. - 5.
-Not have a household member who is licensed or eligible for licensure pursuant to this chapter unless the household member has been retired from active practice for at least five years. - D. The term of office of board members is three years to begin and end on the third Monday in January.
-A member shall not serve more than two full consecutive terms. - E. The board shall annually elect a chairman and secretary-treasurer from its membership. - F. Board members are eligible to receive compensation of not more than eighty-five dollars for each day actually and necessarily spent in the performance of their duties. - G. Board members and personnel are personally immune from suit with respect to all acts done and actions taken in good faith and in furtherance of the purposes of this chapter. - H. Each board member must complete a twelve-hour training program that emphasizes responsibilities for administrative management, licensure, judicial processes and temperament within one year after appointment to the board.
+Not have a household member who is licensed or eligible for licensure pursuant to this chapter unless the household member has been retired from active practice for at least five years. - E. The term of office of board members is three years to begin and end on the third Monday in January.
+A member shall not serve more than two full consecutive terms. - F. The board shall annually elect a chairman and secretary-treasurer from its membership. - G. Board members are eligible to receive compensation of not more than eighty-five dollars for each day actually and necessarily spent in the performance of their duties. - H. Board members and personnel are personally immune from suit with respect to all acts done and actions taken in good faith and in furtherance of the purposes of this chapter. - I. Each board member must complete a twelve-hour training program that emphasizes responsibilities for administrative management, licensure, judicial processes and temperament within one year after appointment to the board.